“Billie” Ruth Jean (Hagemeier, Ferris) Harrison 1927-2020

 Remembrances can be made to The Billie Hagemeier Ferris Harrison Ministerial Scholarship Endowment or The Billie and Bob Ferris General Scholarship Endowment, both at Southern Nazarene University.

-To plant a tree in memory of Ruth Jean (Owens) Harrison, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Ruth Jean (Owens) Harrison, please visit our tribute store.